tomaspineiro/Backup_Tool/docs/README.md

 # Backup Tool

 Backup Tool is a Python application designed to automate the backup process of Cisco switches and routers.
-It provides a user-friendly interface for entering device information and managing backup configurations.
+It provides a user-friendly interface for entering dispositivo information and managing backup configurations.

 ## Features

-- **Automated Backups**: The tool allows you to easily schedule and perform automated backups of Cisco devices.
+- **Automated Backups**: The tool allows you to easily schedule and perform automated backups of Cisco dispositivos.
 - **Multiplatform**: The application is developed as a desktop application and is compatible with both Windows and Linux operating systems.
 - **User Interface**: Backup Tool utilizes the Tkinter library to create a graphical user interface, making it intuitive and easy to use.
 - **Configuration Management**: You can modify, delete, and manage backup configurations through the user interface.